Erectile Dysfunction and Diabetes

 Non-pharmacological; effective in approximately 75% of men regardless of diabetes status.
 Useful for men who cannot take oral medication or prefer a drug-free approach.

-Weight loss (even 5–10% body weight reduction) in overweight men with T2DM can significantly improve glycaemic control, testosterone levels, and vascular function — all of which benefit erectile function.
-Regular aerobic exercise, smoking cessation, and alcohol reduction are also important.
-For a full guide, see: Lifestyle Changes for Erectile Dysfunction.
+Weight loss (even 5–10% body weight reduction) in men with T2DM can significantly improve glycaemic control, testosterone levels, and vascular function.
+See lifestyle changes for erectile dysfunction.

 Testosterone Replacement

-If blood tests reveal clinically low testosterone (hypogonadism) in a diabetic man with ED, testosterone replacement therapy (TRT) may improve both libido and erectile response to PDE5 inhibitors.
+If blood tests confirm clinically low testosterone (hypogonadism), testosterone replacement therapy (TRT) may improve both libido and response to PDE5 inhibitors.
 TRT requires specialist assessment and monitoring.

-Many men with type 2 diabetes also take antihypertensive medication.
-PDE5 inhibitors have an additive blood-pressure-lowering effect with antihypertensives.
-This is generally manageable, but your prescriber must know all your medications before prescribing ED treatment.
-The absolute contraindication with nitrate medicines applies in the same way as for all men.
+Drug interactions: Many men with type 2 diabetes also take antihypertensive medication.
+PDE5 inhibitors have an additive blood-pressure-lowering effect.
+The absolute contraindication with nitrates applies in exactly the same way as for all men — your prescriber must know all your medications before prescribing ED treatment.

 Frequently Asked Questions